 - Overall Budget: Estimate around $400 for a project that involves managing various software and adapters, with potential for only moderate-quality outcomes.

-The difference in videotape to digital and VHS to DVD costs can vary greatly from one service to another as well.
+The difference in cost to digitize VHS tapes can vary greatly from one service to another as well.
 That’s why it’s important to choose the best company to digitize home movies based on your budget, preferred quality, turnaround expectations, and security for your most precious memories.

 - Conversion Cost: $15-$35 per tape